Nadine2016/knative/getting-started.md

 {:download: .download}
 {:gif: data-image-type='gif'}

-# Getting started with Project Coligo
+# Getting started with Project Coligo (Experimental)
 {: #getting-started}

 Project Coligo (or "Coligo") provides a platform to unify the deployment of functions, applications, and pre-built containers to a Kubernetes-based infrastructure.
 It provides a unified experience for developers, enabling higher productivity and faster time to market.
 Coligo is built on open source projects such as Kubernetes, Istio, Knative, and Tekton.
 {: shortdesc}

+Project Coligo is experimental.
+Experimental runtimes and services might be unstable or change frequently.
+Be aware of [experimental limitations](/docs/knative?topic=knative-kn-limits#kn-limits_experimental).
+{: important}

 Coligo is available in the console at [Coligo overview](https://cloud.ibm.com/knative/overview){: external}.
 From this interface, you can [create your project](/docs/knative?topic=knative-manage-project) and then begin [deploying apps](/docs/knative?topic=knative-knative-deploy-app) and [running jobs](/docs/knative?topic=knative-kn-job-deploy).